 Running a business is a complicated job.
 You have deadlines to hit, products to deliver, teams to manage and funding to secure.
 Therefore, with so many things to try and control, it can be easy for entrepreneurs to forget to keep an open dialogue with one of the most critical elements of the process: the customer.

 Maintaining a conversation with the clients who are paying for your products or services is the only way to find out if problems are arising, or if improvements need to be made.
-To help, here are a few things to consider that highlight the importance of customer feedback, and how it can impact the wider success of your company.
+To help, here are a few things to consider that highlight why customer feedback is such a crucial element of business management, as well as how it can impact the wider success of your company.

 Good customer feedback is about giving your clients a chance to communicate honestly about how their experience has been with your company.
 By its very nature, it will be both positive and negative, but that's a good thing; after all, you need to know what is working, as well as where you can potentially make improvements.

 There are many ways to obtain customer feedback, including:

 - Contact Forms